Marx-wrld/Real-Estate/README.md

 # Real-Estate-App
-A real estate application built in Next.js, React(UI), chakra-ui and axios for apis.
+A real estate application built in Next.js, React(UI), chakra-ui and axios.